History of Constantinople: Macedonian dynasty

-In the summer of 917, Simeon I inflicted a crushing defeat on the Byzantine army and only by luck did not take the virtually defenseless Constantinople.
+In the summer of 917, Simeon I inflicted a crushing defeat on the Byzantine army but was not able to take Constantinople.
 In 920, the imperial throne was occupied by the military leader of Armenian origin Romanos I Lekapenos, who has made the co-emperor three sons and the grandson, and the fourth son has put on the patriarchal throne of Constantinople.
 The Lekapenos moved to the magnificent palace of Myreleion, which rivaled the Great Imperial Palace in its splendor.
 In 932, on one of the squares of Constantinople was burned alive the leader of a large peasant revolt Basil "Copper Hand" (at the very beginning of the rebellion Basil was captured and sent to the capital, where he was cut off his hand, but he returned to his fema and made a copper hand, to which was attached a large sword).
 In December 944, Stephen and Constantine overthrew their father and exiled him to a monastery on the Princes' Islands, but 40 days later they were overthrown themselves and exiled to the same monastery.
 Romanus Lacapine and his son Christopher were buried in the Court Church of Mireleion, becoming the first emperors to be buried outside the Church of the Holy Apostles.